In the Spotlight

 As registered dietitian nutritionists know, food truly is medicine and fuel.
 Whether we are exercising, caring for loved ones, or meeting a deadline at work, the foods we choose affect how we perform and give us that extra boost to 'go further.'
 You can read more about the Food Waste Challenge.

 A dietitian can be a part of your health care team.
-Using Secure Messaging, you can contact them to learn more about this or other nutrition-related topics.
+Using Secure Messaging (sign in required), you can contact them to learn more about this or other nutrition-related topics.
 Ask to speak with a registered dietitian today.

 Eat Healthy, Take Care of the Planet: Sustainable Eating Tips (PDF) (VA Nutrition Service)